 Dr. Alaghehbandan received his medical degree in Tehran, Iran, followed by Master of Science in Clinical Epidemiology at Memorial University in Newfoundland, Canada.
-He served as a clinical fellow in Surgical (Selective) Pathology at Washington University School of Medicine, Barnes Jewish Hospital in St. Louis, MO, USA, where he mainly trained in oncopathology.
+Upon completing his residency training in Canada, he served as a clinical fellow in Surgical (Selective) Pathology at Washington University School of Medicine, Barnes Jewish Hospital in St. Louis, MO, USA, where he trained in oncopathology.
 He is board-certified in Anatomic Pathology in Canada, the USA and Europe.
 He is also a Fellow of the Royal College of Physicians of Canada (FRCPC), the College of American Pathologists (FCAP), and the New York Academy of Medicine (FNYAM).

-Dr. Alaghehbandan’s main area of practice is focused on oncologic surgical pathology in general, and GU, breast and GYN surgical pathology in particular.
-His primary research interest is on urologic surgical pathology, mainly focusing on unusual variants of renal cell carcinomas, concerning their biologic behaviors, molecular characteristics and potential targeted therapies (i.e., immunotherapies).
-He is also involved in assessing the effectiveness of novel biomarkers in GYN cytopathology as well as the development of external quality assurance and proficiency testing in various cancers.
+Dr. Alaghehbandan’s area of practice includes oncologic surgical pathology with special interest in urologic, breast and gynecologic pathology as well as non-GYN and FNA cytopathology practice.
+His primary research interest is focused on urologic surgical pathology including unusual variants of renal cell carcinomas, their biologic behaviors, molecular characteristics and potential targeted therapies (i.e., immunotherapies).
+He is also involved in assessing the effectiveness of novel biomarkers in GYN cytopathology (i.e. cervical lesions) as well as the development of external quality assurance and proficiency testing in various cancers.
 Being a minority Kurd from Iran, his other longstanding research interests include injury (i.e., burns and suicide) and chronic disease epidemiology as well as health issues related to vulnerable populations such as women/children and Indigenous peoples from human rights and social justice perspectives.
-Dr. Alaghehbandan also has extensive experience and expertise in developing and utilizing administrative health databases for conducting population health research and surveillance.
+Dr. Alaghehbandan also has extensive experience in developing and utilizing administrative health databases for conducting population health research and surveillance.

 As a former senior public servant, he mentored junior epidemiologists and enhanced research capacity building in government and community settings in Canada.
 Considering other aspect of his expertise in supporting policy-decision making, he provided briefings and advice to government executives and decision makers on a variety of topics such as adverse health events and chronic diseases (i.e., Commission of Inquiry on Hormone Receptor Testing in Newfoundland).

-He is a frequent contributor to national and international conferences and has authored and/or co-authored numerous articles in both pathology and epidemiology fields, with an h-index of 17 demonstrating a tenured record in academia and research.
+He is a frequent contributor to national and international conferences and has authored and/or co-authored numerous articles in both pathology and epidemiology fields, with an h-index of 18 demonstrating a tenured record in academia and research.
 He has served as an editorial board member and ad hoc reviewer on a number of peer-reviewed journals.
-He also serves as an active member on national and international committee’s (i.e., European Society of Pathology, Canadian Association of Pathologists, American College of Epidemiology, Society for Epidemiologic Research).
+He also serves as an active member on national and international committees.
 Further, he had the privilege to serve as a long-term member of the Board of Directors of a Human Rights organization in Canada.

 - Fellow, College of American Pathologists (FCAP).
 2014